How to Decorate a Christmas Tree Professionally with Ribbon

 This easy, frustration-free guide will show you how to put ribbon on a Christmas tree so it looks like it was professionally decorated!

 Getting the ribbon on your Christmas tree to look just right can be is a lot of hard work!
 You can spend hours trying to get the ribbon in the right place on the tree only to step back and realize you have a hot mess on your hands.

-For years, I struggled with getting ribbon, mesh and even burlap to look good on my Christmas tree.
-However, last year discovered a Christmas tree hack to make your tree look like it was done by a professional.
-This step by step tutorial shows you how to add ribbon to a Christmas tree with an optional Christmas tree ribbon topper.
+For years, I struggled with getting the ribbon to look good on my Christmas tree.
+However, last year I discovered a Christmas tree hack to make your tree look like it was done by a professional.

 How to Add Ribbon to a Christmas Tree

 This step-by-step tutorial is also on video so you can see exactly how to arrange the ribbon on your own tree.
 If you don’t see the video pop-up, look for the embedded version at the end of this post or click here: How To Put Ribbon on a Christmas Tree, YouTube Video

 Also, don’t forget to get your free printable on how to update the look of your tree without getting all new decor: The EASIEST Way to Flock a Christmas Tree!